Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

     - Only contains estimates for the years 2012, 2017, as those are the only years with census data from the NASS.
     - Only contains population and voting figures for the years 2012, 2018, as those are the years closest to the relevant NASS years (2017, 2012).

+### `plots/`
-`plots/`: Folder than contains the png files for the following plots
+Folder than contains the png files for the plots that are created in `USDA_data_analysis.ipynb`, and that are embedded in this ReadMe file.

 - `num_farmers_without_feed.png`
 - `num_farmers_with_feed.png`
 - `farmers_per_person_without_feed.png`